-The Authority offers certain full-time employees participation in a Voluntary Defined Contribution Plan (VDC), which is an alternative to the State's existing defined benefit retirement pension system.
-This defined contribution plan option is available to all unrepresented State, New York City, and local public employees who are hired on or after July 1, 2013 and are paid at a rate of \$75,000 or more on an annual basis.
-For those employees choosing this option, the Authority is required to contribute 8% of their gross salary.
+The Authority offers certain full-time employees participation in a VDC, which is an alternative to the State's defined benefit retirement system.
+The VDC option is available to all unrepresented State, New York City, and local public employees who are hired on or after July 1, 2013 and are paid at a rate of \$75,000 or more on an annual basis.
+For those employees choosing this option, the Authority is required to contribute 8% of their gross salary and the employee contributes between 3% and 6% depending on salary.